jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-16-pressurinator.md

 took 39.439913125s
 ```

-So rather than having to go through ??? states, I only had to calculate 49 million of them and managed to prune another 4.3 million directly (which means I pruned ??? indirectly).
+So rather than having to go through billions of states, I only had to calculate 49 million of them and managed to prune another 4.3 million directly.
 Not so bad!

 Especially when you look at the RAM usage: